aocg-ucm/diffractio/README.rst

 * image, sphere, layer, lenses, wedge, prism, probe, gratings...
 * Additionally, any X_mask can be extruded to the XZ scheme.
-* Masks from functions
+* Masks from functions.
-* Surfaces can be added to objects
+* Surfaces can be added to objects.
+* Others: Masks can also be loaded (.png, .dxf)

 .. image:: readme3.png